PixeliGer/OPL-Theme-OPLAdvance/README.md

 </div>

-Relive the **USBAdvance** days, where 'plug-and-play' often felt more like 'plug-and-pray.'
-This theme pays homage to the classic USBAdvance while reimagining it for the modern era—seamlessly blending nostalgia with the evolution of USB game loading on the PS2.
+This Open PS2 Loader theme pays homage to the classic **USBAdvance** while reimagining it for the modern era—seamlessly blending nostalgia with the evolution of USB game loading on the PS2.

 <div align = middle>
   <br>